Jithin-Garapati/TranscribeX/README.md

 - Handles video processing using MoviePy

-## 📝 License

-MIT License - feel free to use and modify!

 ## 🤝 Contributing

 Contributions are welcome!
 Feel free to submit issues and pull requests.